Susan Thornton, Chair

 Cutaneous Lymphoma Foundation

-Susan Thornton is the CEO of the Cutaneous Lymphoma Foundation and also serves as Vice President of the Coalition of Skin Diseases and was recently elected to the Board of the Lymphoma Coalition.
+Susan Thornton is the CEO of the Cutaneous Lymphoma Foundation, also serves as Vice President of the Coalition of Skin Diseases and was elected Chair of the Board of Lymphoma Coalition on 31 January 2018.

 Prior to joining the CLF as CEO, she served on the Board of Directors and provided consulting services to the Foundation.
 Ms. Thornton spent over 25 years in the healthcare technology field, holding various positions in consulting, marketing and sales.